 This will provide a huge boost to tourism in the Port.
 More

-Mark attended the official opening of new facilities at Settllers Farm Primary and Junior Schools.
-The Federal Government provided $5.85 million for undercover shade areas, new classrooms, a green upgrade with a recycled water and irrigation system, and a significant upgrade to ICT infrastructure and hardware across the campus.
+I attended the official opening of new facilities at Settllers Farm Primary and Junior Schools.
+The former Labor Government provided $5.85 million for undercover shade areas, new classrooms, a green upgrade with a recycled water and irrigation system, and a significant upgrade to ICT infrastructure and hardware across the campus.
+I'm proud of the investment in our local schools carried out under Labor.

 Over 220 local seniors joined Mark at the Port Adelaide "National Conversation on Ageing" Forum.
-The views of local seniors helped guide the Gillard Government's aged care reform proposals being led by Mark as Minister for Ageing.
+The views of local seniors helped guide the former Labor Government's aged care reform package 'Living Longer Living Better'.
+Only Labor stands up for older Australians.

-At Burton Park, three full sized soccer pitches and two large regional playgrounds have been constructed.
-At Adams Oval, there's a new soccer pitch, new lighting, and upgraded clubrooms, 100 new carparks and improved power supply.
+When in Government, Labor invested $4.36 million to build three full sized soccer pitches and two large regional playgrounds at Burton Park and a new soccer pitch, new lighting, upgraded clubrooms, 100 new carparks and improved power supply at Adams Oval.
+More than 2000 people per week use the Burton Park and Adams Oval facilities.

 Mark's next round of street corner meetings kicks off shortly in the inner west and northern areas of the electorate - keep an eye out for an invite.

-Local schools continue to benefit from the roll out of the Building the Education Revolution with new classrooms, school halls, science and language centres.
-Largs Bay Primary School, Salisbury Downs Primary School, Mawson Lakes School and Our Lady of the Visitation are just some of the local schools to share in the Government's $16.2 billion investment.
+Largs Bay Primary School, Salisbury Downs Primary School, LeFevre High School and Our Lady of the Visitation are just some of the local schools that benefitted from the former Labor Government's $16.2 billion investment in schools.

 Thanks for visiting my website.
 I hope you will find some useful information about what’s happening in the Port Adelaide electorate, local media releases, and links to the latest news from Canberra and my parliamentary speeches.